jamesengleback/enz/testing/pipeline1/readme.md

 * I've been randomly sampling from the clean pdb structures (using a relative path in the script) and renumbering according to the template.
 Should renumber according to wt sequence
 * Folding - need to find a way to import folding methods, for now, just using backrub as a placeholder.
 * Scoring - ca_rmsd is easy enough, need to find way to score sidechain similarity.

+### Ideas
+* Argparser - choose what folding method with shortcuts

+### Questions
+* **Renumbering:** should we renumber according to wt sequence or whatever's in the template structure - interprability thing.